jovyntls/expressjs-boilerplate/docs/content/getting-started/_index.md

 ## Helpful Tools

 - [Postman](https://www.postman.com/) is highly useful for testing your API requests.
-Both the desktop app and the web version work fine.
-  - If you use the web version, you will need to download the Postman Agent to access `localhost`.
-The web version will link you to the Postman Agent (along with necessary instructions) if you try to make a request to `localhost`.
+  - Both the desktop app and the web version work fine.
+If you use the web version, you will need to download the Postman Agent to access `localhost`.
-- Any JSON formatting chrome extension, e.g. [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh)
+- Any JSON formatting Chrome extension, e.g. [JSON Viewer](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh)
-- [pgAdmin](https://www.pgadmin.org/) to manage your databases with a GUI.
-Not necessary, especially if you prefer the command line
+- [pgAdmin](https://www.pgadmin.org/) to manage your databases with a GUI if you prefer GUI over command line.
+- [SourceTree](https://www.sourcetreeapp.com/) for git if you prefer GUI over command line.
+  - More help with Git: [Git conventions](https://se-education.org/guides/conventions/git.html) and [branching in Git](https://nus-cs2103-ay2122s1.github.io/website/se-book-adapted/chapters/gitAndGithub.html#branch-doing-multiple-parallel-changes)